 You can book here.There are lots of different options.
 I went for the Everglades mangroves airboat tour.
 Everglades airboat prices can vary a bit.
 This one cost $41.99 (plus tax).
 If you’re looking for an alternative, this is a very popular Airboat Tour.

 Same as all the other Everglades airboat tours, it does includes free entry to an alligator wrestling show.
 I didn’t go to that as it’s exactly the kind of unnatural interaction I’m talking about and I’d urge you to do your research before deciding whether to go.

 9. Head out to Naples City

 When I next visit Everglades National Park, I’m going to make the extra effort to get out to Naples City (nope, not to be confused with Naples in Italy).
 Not only does it look like the perfect blend between nature and city, it’s the jumping off point for the Ten Thousand Islands.
 It’s just an extra 30 minutes on from Everglades City.
-My itinerary was too tight on my last trip to overnight there, but if you plan it right, I’d suggest trying to squeeze this in.

 10. Visit Florida’s Ten Thousand Islands

 First of all, there are hundreds not 10,000 islands but you’re not going to visit them all anyway so the inaccurate name shouldn’t make any difference.
 This part of the Everglades is a slice of paradise.
 If solitude and nature and the Everglades without the tourists is what you’re after, you’ll find it here.
 Everglades kayak tours and night adventures are especially popular.
 And don’t forget to watch the epic sunsets (and pack mosquito repellent).